 Step 2.
-Remove The Casing:
+Remove The Casing

-Take the rounded, flatter side of the egg and do the same, but be very careful because you only want to crumble the pocket area of the shell and not break through yet.
-Chip away at the sides from and angle until your hole is large enough to be able to plant something.
+Take the rounded, flatter side of the egg and do the same.
+But be very careful because you only want to crumble the pocket area of the shell and not break through yet.
+(Hint: I have a video for this at the bottom of this step).

-Removing the casing is the whole key to ever being able to de-mould the eggs, so make sure you get all the casing out.
+Removing the casing is the whole key to ever being able to de-mold the eggs, so make sure you get all the casing out.

 Step 3.
-Lubricate The Egg Shells:
+Lubricate The Egg Shells

 Spray the insides of the shells with cooking spray.

 Step 4.
-Mix The Cement:
+Mix The Cement

 Hint: Whenever I have a little cement leftover, I just dump it into the plastic back and wipe out the disposable bowl with a paper towel, so it’s ready for the next batch.

-Step 5 | Fill The Mould:
+Step 5.
+Fill The Mold

 Step 6.
-Create Drainage Holes For Cement Egg Planters:
+Create Drainage Holes For Cement Egg Planters